Chinese contemporary ink — the artists you should know

 Lui Shou Kwan became a pioneer of the New Ink Movement in Hong Kong during the 1960s.
 In early 2019 — the centenary of his birth — an exhibition of the artist’s work was held at the Ashmolean Museum in Oxford.

-‘In the 1960s, during the last decade of his life, Lui reached the peak of his career with the creation of a series of abstract Zen paintings.
+‘In the late 1960s and 70s, during the last decade of his life, Lui reached the peak of his career with the creation of a series of abstract Zen paintings.
 They represent a universal theme, the lotus, which symbolises eternity, purity and the Buddhist rank of Awakened One,’ explains Cerne.
 ‘His particular “wet” style of painting, as seen above, is fervently energetic, expressing the artist’s emotion at its most complex.’